TypicalAM/blog/content/posts/_index.md

   showReadingTime : true
 ---

-**My thoughts/guides on many things computer.**.
-Kinda new to this hugo stuff, so if you see something dangerous remember that **Learning is a process.**.
-Things on here I consider cool and funky *and sometimes even useful!*
+**My thoughts/guides on many things computers.**.
+Kinda new to bloggin' so if you see something dangerous remember that **learning is a process.**.
+Things written here are subjectively considered cool, funky *and sometimes even useful!*